BetterStage vs Magnet

 But Magnet, like Rectangle, is purely a snapping tool.
 There are no workspaces, no auto-tiling, and no way to group windows by project or context.
 If you're working on three things at once, you're manually minimizing and rearranging windows every time you switch tasks.

-BetterStage gives you 14 snap zones that cover everything Magnet offers, adds a radial Snap Wheel for visual layout selection, and layers 9 named stages plus BSP auto-tiling on top.
+BetterStage gives you 15 snap zones that cover everything Magnet offers, adds a radial Snap Wheel for visual layout selection, and layers 9 named stages plus Bento Box auto-tiling and Tabbed Layouts on top.
 It replaces Magnet and adds the workspace management that Magnet users eventually realize they need.

 Full Feature Comparison